Aircraft photos are credited to the respective photographers

 In the lovely morning, I met up with a couple of tweeters at Market Square for breakfast.
 My friend offered to take me to the airport, which I accepted with appreciation.
 Once we reached the airport, I did our my tour around the land-side before finally bidding farewell to her.
 It was definitely nice to have some company on this trip.
-Searching around for proper food, I decided to go into the air-side since there wasn't many choices at the land-side.
+Searching around for proper food, I decided to go into the air-side since there weren't many choices at the land-side.

 What I love about travelling within European countries (Doesn't apply to all: UK and Ireland are exempted)is that you won't have to go through immigration; just get the passport, go through customs and then off to the gate you go.

 Finnair's Airbus A319 in normal livery